Updated: 5th February 2021

 If errors have been made, HMRC may decide to extend their investigation.
 They could also ask to look into your personal tax affairs as a director.

 Begbies Traynor is the UK’s leading professional services consultancy, and has many professional dealings with HMRC.
-We understand the limits of their powers, and can offer valuable advice to mitigate the risk of financial penalties.
+We understand their powers, and can offer valuable advice to mitigate the risk of financial penalties.

 If an accountant acts as your agent, they will receive notification of an inspection.
 HMRC could request to visit your business premises, your accountant’s office, or for you to attend their offices.
 Sometimes they simply ask for information to be sent, and then return with their questions following inspection of your tax returns and records.